email: [email protected]

 I live on the Leicestershire/ Warwickshire border with my artistically tallented and lovely wife, my energetic, adorable 10 year old son, Jess our cuddly golden lab and Bedlington Terrier, Ruby

 I have four adult children from my first marriage, who have enriched my life with 11 grandchildren.

 I am inpired by the created world and love time out in the countryside, under trees, beside streams or beside the sea.

 I have taught in Primary schools for 24 years, working with all ages of children during that time.

 Teaching is delightfully rewarding career, bringing with it the privilege to be a part of seeing children develop and grow under your care and nurture.

-In 2010 I was invited to do some work with Tom Hare, when he put a team together to work on 3 large scale sculptural pieces for America.
+In 2010 I was invited to do some work with my brother-in-law, Tom Hare, when he put a team together to work on 3 large scale willow and steel sculptural pieces that were bound for America.

 I really loved this experience and seemed to pick up the weaving technique quickly.
 It opened a creative door in me that had been shut for a very long time.

 In 2013 I lowered my hours to 3 days a week to give willow work more time and then at the end of that academic year left school employment to fully persue the wilow craft avenue.